juanecl/jec-wp-portfolio/README.md

 # Portfolio Plugin

-## Descripción
+## Description

-El Portfolio Plugin es un plugin de WordPress diseñado para gestionar el portafolio.
-Permite crear y administrar diferentes tipos de contenido relacionados con el portafolio, como posiciones, proyectos, perfiles y empresas.
+The Portfolio Plugin is a WordPress plugin designed to manage portfolios.
+It allows you to create and manage different types of content related to portfolios, such as positions, projects, profiles, and companies.

-## Instalación
+## Installation

-1. Descarga el plugin y descomprímelo en tu directorio de plugins de WordPress (`/wp-content/plugins/`).
+1. Download the plugin and unzip it into your WordPress plugins directory (`/wp-content/plugins/`).
-2. Activa el plugin desde el menú de plugins de WordPress.
+2. Activate the plugin from the WordPress plugins menu.

-## Uso
+## Usage

-El plugin registra varios tipos de contenido personalizados y taxonomías para gestionar el portafolio.
-Puedes acceder a estos tipos de contenido desde el panel de administración de WordPress.
+The plugin registers several custom post types and taxonomies to manage the portfolio.
+You can access these post types from the WordPress admin panel.

-## Funciones
+## Functions

-- **portfolio_plugin_activate**: Función que se ejecuta durante la activación del plugin.
+- **portfolio_plugin_activate**: Function that runs during the plugin activation.
-- **portfolio_plugin_deactivate**: Función que se ejecuta durante la desactivación del plugin.
+- **portfolio_plugin_deactivate**: Function that runs during the plugin deactivation.

-## Estructura del Plugin
+## Plugin Structure

 ├── assets
 │   └── js